 Think Ponds are fluid associations of diverse individuals who bring their imaginations, knowledge, and skill sets, along with their dreams and passion projects, into a community of their own design.

-For individuals, a Think Pond is a next generation platform for shaping and strengthening four essential lifelong enterprises: 1) Dream Chasing, 2) Life-embedded learning, 3) Solution crafting, and 4) Entrepreneurial experimentation.
+For individuals, a Think Pond is a next generation platform for shaping and strengthening four essential lifelong enterprises: 1) Dream chasing, 2) Life-embedded learning, 3) Solution crafting, and 4) Venture launching.
 Making the most of these enterprises will both improve your competitive edge and increase your level of fulfillment with the work you do in the world.

 For the greater good, an evolving ecosystem of Think Ponds is a wellspring of creativity and collaboration that can increase the sustainability of innovative, socially valuable programs, incubate new businesses, and activate unrealized human potential.